Travel Guidance

 Consider arranging legal representation in advance.

-GLO Union members are eligible for a reimbursement from Brown of up to $500 in legal fees per fiscal year.
+GLO Union members are eligible for a reimbursement from Brown of up to $1,000 in legal fees per fiscal year.
+(To do so, please go to UFunds, select ‘Graduate Student E-Gap Funds’, and then submit your expenses under ‘Nonimmigrant Graduate Student Assistance Funding Program’.
+We expect that dollar-limit to rise from 1 July, pending successful bargaining.)

 All Local 6516 union members have access to dedicated immigration and labor attorneys.